karun012/doctest-discover/README.md

 doctest-discover is used as a pre-processor.
 Since there is nothing to pre-process in the file, it builds a temporary file with the code needed to run doctests via cabal.

 ##Configuration
-Make sure you put the config file the root directory of your project.
-Configuration can be specified in a json file.
+Configuration has to be specified in a json file.
+Make sure you put the config file in the root directory of your project.

-To use a config file, change your driver to specify the config file name
+To use a config file, change your driver to add the config file name with the -optF flag.
 ```haskell
 {-# OPTIONS_GHC -F -pgmF doctest-discover -optF config.json #-}
 ```